msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 > ansible --version
 ```
 ### Ansible configuration
 Ansible is just an executable and it is driven by config files.
 Main one called `ansible.cfg`.
+#### Local configuration
 If in a current working directory there is none such, then the global(or parent folder?) is used.
 Important part of the setting is `inventory` key, that is usually point to another [INI-like config file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 Sample `ansible.cfg`:
 ```ini